 The study of mushrooms is typically referred to as Mycology.
 More broadly, mycology is the scientific study of all fungi regardless of if they create a mushroom or not.

 About 90% of fungi never create a mushroom, which is the fruiting body of some fungi that can be seen by eye and picked by hand.
 This page contains several courses to begin and dive deeper into the study of mushrooms.
 We will cover foraging, basic fungal information, growing mushrooms for the backyard, and growing mushrooms as a business.
 The study of mushrooms as medicine is a growing field that needs a lot of attention.
 More scientific trials and clear labeling of medicinal mushroom supplements is essential for consumers and businesses using medicinal mushrooms.
-Join our live class October 1st- November 5th 2019 to dive deeper into the study of mushrooms as it pertains to commercial mushroom production.
-Later this fall we will have more classes up for other topics.
+Our online courses are designed to help you understand the process of growing mushrooms at various scales, in addition to the healthful benefits of consuming mushrooms.

 The different ways to explore the Study of Mushrooms: